 - Blot with a dry microfiber cloth to lift dirt.

-- Optional: Blot with a water-dampened cloth to remove soap residue.
+- Optional: blot with a water-dampened cloth to remove soap residue.

 - Work in sections, swapping out dirty cloths as needed.